B3LIOTT/edge-packet-allocator/README.md

 - $s_j$ is the storage of the node $j$
 - $n$ is the number of nodes
 - $m$ is the number of packets

+(A version without CPLEX is also available, which is simpler).

 ## Usage
 `git clone https://github.com/B3LIOTT/edge-packet-allocator.git`